 You’ve already invested a significant amount of time and money in your current EHR, and the thought of switching over to a new system is overwhelming.
 Sticking with the wrong EHR system could be worse for your practice in the end.
 If the system isn’t compatible with your workflow it could be detrimental to the success of your practice.

 In the long run, it’s worth it for your practice to invest in a system that works with you.

 Interested in switching your EHR?
-PrognoCIS is offering its Summer Special, including 50% off for training and data migration free of charge.
-To learn about the PrognoCIS EHR workflow and the benefits it offers, schedule an EHR software demo with one of our experts today, or simply start a free trial.
+PrognoCIS is offering its Summer Special.
+To learn about the PrognoCIS EHR workflow and the benefits it offers, schedule an EHR software demo with one of our experts today, or simply start a demo.